ArmDeveloperEcosystem/cmn-tools/README-latency.md

 In addition, packet contents can be filtered using CHI fields such as "--opcode=ReadNoSnp" or "--memattr=0bxx1x".

+If the CHI TraceTag is being set by other means (e.g. CPU SPE), the `<request>` argument can be specified as "none" - see "Using the tool with other tag-setting agents" below.

+### Specifying where the tag is watched for

 The tag watcher locations are specified in a similar way to the tag-setting location, except that they can be on upload or download ports (or both) and there can be multiple watchers.